God of War (franchise): Amazon Prime Video series

 On March 7, 2022, Deadline reported that a live action series was said to be in negotiations at Amazon Prime Video by Mark Fergus and Hawk Ostby, creators of The Expanse, and Rafe Judkins, the showrunner for The Wheel of Time.
 During an investor briefing on May 26, 2022, Sony Interactive Entertainment president Jim Ryan confirmed that a God of War television series was in development for Amazon Prime Video.
 The series was officially ordered on December 14, 2022, and is being produced by Sony Pictures Television and Amazon Studios in association with PlayStation Productions, and it will premiere on Prime Video in more than 240 countries and territories worldwide.
 Executive producers include Santa Monica Studio's Creative Director Cory Barlog, PlayStation Productions' Asad Qizilbash and Carter Swan, Santa Monica Studio's Yumi Yang, and Vertigo Entertainment's Roy Lee, with Santa Monica Studio's Jeff Ketcham serving as a co-executive producer.
 It was also confirmed that the Prime Video series would adapt the Norse era, beginning with the events of the 2018 installment.
 It was originally being written by Fergus and Ostby, with Judkins serving as showrunner, who were all also going to be executive producers.
 By January 2024, writing was underway.
 In October, however, it was reported that Fergus, Ostby, and Judkins left the project as the studios wanted to start over and go in a different direction.
 Prolific creator and showrunner Ronald D. Moore was then hired on as the series writer, showrunner, and as an executive producer.
+Ryan Hurst, who voiced Thor in God of War Ragnarök, was initially cast as Kratos and young actor Callum Vinson was cast as Atreus.
+Hurst got injured during filming, requiring the studios to recast due to his estimated recovery time.
+Other cast members include Teresa Palmer as Sif, Max Parker as Heimdall, Ólafur Darri Ólafsson as Thor, Mandy Patinkin as Odin, Ed Skrein as Baldur, Jeff Gulka as Sindri, Danny Woodburn as Brok, and Alastair Duncan reprising his role as Mímir from the games.
+The series officially entered production on February 27, 2026, with Amazon revealing a first look image of Hurst and Vinson as Kratos and Atreus.